Applications¶

 Creating a new version (parallel migrations)¶

-For major application upgrades where you need to run old and new versions in parallel across different environments (e.g., SAP S/4HANA 1909 in Prod while 2023 is in QA), use the Create New Version feature:
+For major application upgrades where you need to run old and new versions in parallel across different environments (e.g., SAP S/4HANA 1909 in Prod while 2023 is in QA), use Create new version in the workspace header.

-- Step 3 - Interfaces: Select which interfaces to migrate to the new version
+- Interfaces -- pick which interfaces to migrate to the new version.

-The new version is created as a separate application with: - A Proposed lifecycle (ready to configure before go-live) - A link to the predecessor (shown in the version timeline) - Copied data based on your selections - Duplicated interfaces pointing to the new version
+The new version is created as a separate application with: - A Proposed lifecycle (ready to configure before go-live) - A link to its predecessor (used by the version timeline) - Copied data based on your selections - Duplicated interfaces pointing to the new version

 What gets copied¶

-Not copied (must be set up fresh): - Suite membership - Attachments - Asset assignments
+Not copied (must be set up fresh): suite membership, attachments, server assignments.

 Interface migration¶

-During version creation, you can select specific interfaces to migrate: - The wizard shows all interfaces where this application is the source or target - Selected interfaces are duplicated with references updated to the new version - The original interfaces remain linked to the old version - Each migrated interface includes all its relations: legs, owners, companies, key identifiers, links, and data residency - The new interface starts with a "Proposed" lifecycle
+During version creation, the wizard shows all interfaces where this application is source, target, or middleware (when ETL is enabled).
+Selected interfaces are duplicated with their references updated to the new version.
+Each migrated interface includes its legs, owners, companies, key identifiers, links, and data residency.
+Migrated interfaces start with a Proposed lifecycle.
+The original interfaces stay linked to the old version.

-Copying bindings: If you select both "Instances" and "Bindings" in Step 2, interface bindings are also copied: - Bindings are mapped to the new application's instances (same environments) - Environment-specific details (endpoints, authentication, job names) are cleared for fresh configuration - Binding status is reset to "Proposed"
+Copying bindings: If you select both Deployments and Deployment bindings, interface bindings are also copied.
+Bindings are mapped to the new application's deployments (matched by environment); environment-specific details (endpoints, authentication, job names) are cleared, and binding status is reset to Proposed.

 Tip: Use this when upgrading your ERP or ETL: migrate the critical interfaces and optionally copy bindings to get a head start on environment configuration.